-Rituximab, which is also known as Mabthera®, is used to treat non-Hodgkin lymphoma (NHL) and chronic lymphocytic leukaemia (CLL).
+Rituximab is also known as Mabthera®.
+It is used to treat non-Hodgkin lymphoma (NHL) and chronic lymphocytic leukaemia (CLL).

 Rituximab belongs to a group of cancer drugs known as monoclonal antibodies.
-Monoclonal antibodies are sometimes called targeted therapies because they work by ‘targeting’ specific proteins (receptors) on the surface of cells.
+These drugs are sometimes called targeted (biological) therapies.
+They work by ‘targeting’ specific proteins (receptors) on the surface of cells.

-Rituximab ‘locks on’ to a protein called CD20, which is found on the surface of white blood cells called B-lymphocytes (B-cells).
-CD20 is found on normal B-cells and on most of the abnormal (malignant) B-cells that occur in many types of NHL.
-CD20 is also found on some of the abnormal B-cells that occur in CLL.
+Rituximab targets a protein called CD20, which is found on the surface of white blood cells called B-lymphocytes (B-cells).
+CD20 is found on normal B-cells.
+It is also found on most of the abnormal (malignant) B-cells that occur in many types of NHL, and some of the abnormal B-cells that occur in CLL.